cornishcoder1/The-Green-Lorry/README.md

 ## Features left to implement

 This quote generator would work best as an element incorporated into a wider website for the fictional business.
 The generation of the quote could be the first step in a complete system which would also incorporate booking and payment.
 For the quote generator itself, there is alot of potential for it to be more intuitive.
-I would like to be able to add to the list of items available for selection, or perhaps use a 'predictive' element where the user begins typing the item and the field autofills with potential options.
+I would like to widen the range of items that are availble to select, or perhaps use a 'predictive' element where the user begins typing the item and the field autofills with potential options.
 I would also like to use a postcode API to make collection and delivery options more accurate, as the area options given at the moment are too broad.

 ------